Sherri has expertise in landscape design. Some of her hobbies include gardening and cooking.

 Without deadheading, re-blooming daylily plants put their energies into producing seed instead of blossoms, leaving you with a ratty display of plant material.
 However, there is a right and a wrong way to deadhead daylilies.
-First, let's do a quick lesson of the parts of the daylily that are involved in deadheading.
+First, let's do a quick lesson on the parts of the daylily involved in deadheading.

 Know Your Stella de Oro Anatomy